LOUISIANA PRODUCT LIABILITY ATTORNEY

 When we pick up or use any kind of product, we expect it to be safe.
 We expect rigorous testing, experimentation, and safety precautions to be utilized for the average consumer good, whether it’s an over-the-counter medication or the airbag in our car.
 However, large corporations and product manufacturers like to take shortcuts wherever possible.
 Even if this saves them money, it has the potential to make a product unsafe or even outright dangerous for consumers.
 Unfortunately, consumers usually have no knowledge of product defects until after the product has caused them harm.
 Manufacturers, on the other hand, often knowingly produce and market flawed products.
 In order to meet Louisiana’s timeline for filing a lawsuit, you need an experienced product liability attorney on your side.

 At the Greenwald Law Firm, we understand the intricacies of Louisiana’s Products Liability Act.
 Not only do we have the knowledge and resources to help you with your case, but we also have the passion and dedication it takes to tackle big manufacturers and corporations.
-If you or a loved one suffered injuries or damages from a defective product, you need a Louisiana product liability attorney from the Greenwald Law Firm.
+If you or a loved one suffered injuries or damages from a defective product, you need a Shreveport personal injury attorney from the Greenwald Law Firm.
 To set up your free consultation with an attorney, please give our Shreveport office a call at 318-219-7867 today.
 We are more than ready to fight for your right to just compensation.

 Louisiana Products Liability Act